 A good CTA button isn’t just about asking users which action they will be performing.
 It’s about making the actions clearer for the users and making them feel confident about the next step.
 That’s why it’s so important to have a clear CTA for every step.
 An explicit CTA gives users more confidence in selecting the correct action.

-Making the main action of the form more prominent than secondary action can avoid mistakes.
+Making the main action of the form more prominent than the secondary action can avoid mistakes.

 Forms are often a tedious task to fill.
-Designing them isn’t fun but when done with a lot of attention and details it can make a huge difference in the UX of any service.
+Online form design isn’t fun but when done with a lot of attention and details it can make a huge difference in the UX of any service.

-Communicating clearly defined call to action, giving hints to the user through warnings and placeholders, and offering auto-complete.
-We, as designers should always keep looking for new ways to optimize the efforts and provide a seamless experience to the users.
+Communicating clearly defined calls to action, giving hints to the user through warnings and placeholders, and offering auto-complete.
+We, as designers should always keep looking for new ways to optimize our efforts and provide a seamless experience to the users.